jhpyle/docassemble/_docs/objects.md

 returns `'its reason'`.

 <a name="DAObject.as_serializable"></a>The `.as_serializable()` method
-returns a representation of the object and its attributes that uses a [Python dict] as the base and other basic data types for the attributes, so that the object can be serialized to [JSON].
+returns a representation of the object and its attributes that use a [Python dict] as the base and other basic data types for the attributes, so that the object can be serialized to [JSON].
 The conversion is not reversible, and much information cannot be